tjvantoll/articles/airbnb/article.md

 Although we at NativeScript do offer the ability to run within existing apps (here are [our iOS docs](https://docs.nativescript.org/angular/guides/integration-with-existing-ios-and-android-apps/extend-existing-ios-app); here are [our Android docs](https://docs.nativescript.org/angular/guides/integration-with-existing-ios-and-android-apps/extend-existing-android-app)), our support is currently experimental in nature, and not an officially supported usage scenario.

 Meanwhile, the React Native team has [heavily invested in this space](https://facebook.github.io/react-native/docs/integration-with-existing-apps.html) and has a lot of battle tested apps using this approach in production scenarios (including Airbnb).
-Furtermore, Facebook has [stated better integration with native apps will be a focus of their upcoming rearchitecture](https://facebook.github.io/react-native/blog/2018/06/14/state-of-react-native-2018), so theoretically the story will only get better for using React Native in native apps.
+Furtermore, Facebook has [stated better integration with native apps will be a focus of their upcoming rearchitecture](https://facebook.github.io/react-native/blog/2018/06/14/state-of-react-native-2018).

-## Community

-Finally, perhaps the point we hear the most when developers compare NativeScript to React Native is in community size.
-And to be fair, there’s a lot of truth to this—React Native has an objectively larger community than NativeScript, and it’s therefore usually easier to find help on common issues that you hit during development, which is definitely important.

-But while this is true, that doesn’t mean we here at NativeScript are a small player.
-NativeScript [averages well over 100k downloads a month](https://npm-stat.com/charts.html?package=nativescript&from=2017-01-01&to=2018-06-24); we have a [very active community forum](https://discourse.nativescript.org/); we have [a community Slack channel with over 7k members](https://developer.telerik.com/wp-login.php?action=slack-invitation); and we have a [marketplace full of plugins](https://market.nativescript.org/) from a [over 300 plugin authors](https://market.nativescript.org/authors).

-Plus, if you pair NativeScript with Angular or Vue.js, which most of our users do, you also get to leverage two incredibly active JavaScript communities to help you solve common framework problems as well.
+Once again though React Native architecture is not without its problems.
+Integrating a framework like React Native or NativeScript into an existing app can be complex (just [skim the React Native docs to get an idea](https://facebook.github.io/react-native/docs/integration-with-existing-apps.html)), and the inherent complexity can cause problems, especially as iOS, Android, React Native, NativeScript, etc continue to evolve.
+We believe some of Airbnb’s problems came from trying to integrate React Native into a complex existing app, rather than starting a new React Native or NativeScript app from the ground up.

+At NativeScript, we listen to our users to help prioritize features like this.
+If you’re interested in seeing us invest more time and resources into this workflow, please [let us know on this GitHub issue](https://github.com/NativeScript/ios-runtime/issues/459).

 ## Closing thoughts

-As I mentioned in the beginning of this article, despite the advantages NativeScript can offer a company like Airbnb, ultimately I don’t think Airbnb would’ve been any more successful because their requirements (integrating into world-class apps) would be difficult for any cross-platform framework to meet.

-But the thing is,  most companies aren’t building world-class applications with 100s of mobile engineers.
-Most companies need a really good app; they need that app quickly; and they’d like their existing web developers to help build that app using a framework they already know.

-It’s situations like this where both React Native and NativeScript can both offer huge productivity gains to your average development team.
-And, although NativeScript and React Native are similar in their high-level approach to app development, there are some non-trivial architectural differences that can impact how successful your development processes will be.
+So given all of this, would Airbnb have been more successful with NativeScript?

+Obviously we’ll never know, but we do believe NativeScript would’ve helped with several of the issues that Airbnb encountered, such as working with native APIs, dealing with types, and building fast lists.
+That being said, NativeScript doesn’t support React, and doesn’t offer the same level of integration into large existing mobile apps.

 Like any big technology decision, it’s usually a good idea to build proof-of-concept apps with all of your options before embarking on a full-blown development project.
 With that in mind, if you’d like to give NativeScript a shot, start with our [tutorials in NativeScript Playground](https://play.nativescript.org/?template=groceries-js&tutorial=groceries-js&autoStart=true), our browser-based experience that’ll help you get up and running quickly.
 And if you have any questions about NativeScript from this article, feel free to reach out in the comments.